Chapter 14 The carnival is over

 “From the start?”
 Nulidad said.

-“Well I make a phone call and I pretended to be a couple who found a missing boy.
-I said he was scared and lost and they picked me up and I pretend to be very scared.
-I put into their minds they have a child, I don’t even need to tell them I was abused, they say that.”
+“Well, I made a phone call and I pretended to be a couple who found a missing boy.
+I said he was scared and lost and they picked me up and I pretended to be very scared.
+I put into their minds they have a child.
+I didn’t even need to tell them I was abused; they said that.”

-“She tell me everything would be fine, only god knows why she would do that.
-Then she started showing me pictures, dozens of pictures. ’You remember this is when you were playing with scotty.’
-‘Jason looks older’, just over and over, drilling it into my head.
+“She told me everything would be fine.
+Only God knows why she would do that.
+Then she started showing me pictures, dozens of pictures. ’You remember this is when you were playing with Scotty? ’Jason looks older,’ just over and over, drilling it into my head.”

-He was talking louder and more confident than he had since he got here and he smiled and shook his head.
-“And then I met you, I already leak to the media about me.
-Because I thought if the media, the whole world see me and hear my story, it would make Johnny more real, even to me”.
-He looked down at the table “I wanted people to feel sympathy, to love me”.
+He was talking louder and more confidently than he had been since he’d got here and he smiled and shook his head.
+“And then I met you.
+I already leak to the media about me.
+Because I thought, if the media, the whole world, see me and hear my story, it would make Johnny more real, even to me.”
+He looked down at the table.
+“I wanted people to feel sympathy, to love me.

-“How many French adult live the American dream?”
+“How many French adults live the American dream?”
 He laughed a little as he said it.

 “How did you get away with it?
 The embassy doesn’t just throw out U.S passports to anyone.”
-Porter voice came out of nowhere.
-He’d just been sitting there listening dumbstruck for what seemed like hours he’d forgotten how to talk.
+Porter’s voice came out of nowhere.
+He’d just been sitting there, listening, dumbstruck.

 “What do you mean?
 Who?”

-Nullidad swallowed and said “I thought she just really wanted me to be her brother.
-She made me her brother, she didn’t believe it for a second.
-She knew I wasn’t her brother, she wanted me to be him, nomatter what.”
+Nullidad swallowed and said, “I thought she just really wanted me to be her brother.
+She made me her brother.
+She didn’t believe it for a second.
+She knew I wasn’t her brother, but she wanted me to be him, no matter what.”
 He looked down and breathed in.
-“I was convince, it was luck, I realise now there was no way they couldn’t see through me, who wouldn’t know there own child?
+“I was convinced it was luck.
+I realize now, there was no way they couldn’t see through me.
+Who wouldn’t know their own child?
 They pretended.”

-Porter shrunk back in his seat, all the hairs on his arms felt electrified, standing on their ends.
-He got that cold feeling in his stomach like he knew it all along.
-He knew it.
+Porter shrunk back in his seat, all the hairs on his arms electrified, standing on their ends.
+He got a cold feeling in his stomach, as if he had known it all along.

 Nullidad looked down at his feet.
-“Some of them knew about it, some of them kept quiet about it, some of them did it”.
+“Some of them knew about it, some of them kept quiet about it, and some of them did it.”